Finite-time Lyapunov dimension and hidden attractor of the Rabinovich system: Attractors and transient chaos

-One of the effective methods for numerical localization of hidden attractors in multidimensional dynamical systems is based on a {\it homotopy} and {\it numerical continuation method (NCM) }: it is necessary to construct a sequence of similar systems such that for the first (starting) system the initial point for numerical computation of oscillating solution (starting oscillation) can be obtained analytically, e.g, it is often possible to consider the starting system with self-excited starting oscillation.
-Then the transformation of this starting oscillation is tracked numerically in passing from one system to another.
-The last system corresponds to the system in which hidden attractor is searched.
+One of the effective methods for numerical localization of hidden attractors in multidimensional dynamical systems is based on the {\it homotopy} and {\it numerical continuation method (NCM)}.
+The idea is to construct a sequence of similar systems such that for the first (starting) system the initial point for numerical computation of oscillating solution (starting attractor) can be obtained analytically, e.g, it is often possible to consider the starting system with a self-excited starting attractor; then the transformation of this starting attractor in the phase space is tracked numerically while passing from one system to another; the last system corresponds to the system in which a hidden attractor is searched.